Skip to content

 Named arguments

-Some functions supports named arguments, many of these repeat in different functions.
+Some functions support named arguments, many of these repeat in different functions.

-term - a single string, used as substring to match with the matched item.
+term - a single string, used as a substring to match with the matched item.

 list - a list of strings, trying to match any of the listed substrings with the matched item.

-regex - a single string, used as regular expression to with the matched item.
-A regular expression can be created just like JavaScript, but needs to be prefixed with r, for example r/^foo.*/g, for more info see Nunjucks.
+regex - a single string, used as a regular expression with the matched item.
+A regular expression can be created just like JavaScript, but needs to be prefixed with r, for example, r/^foo.*/g, for more info see Nunjucks.

 attr - a key in the element to use when doing the requested operation.